jesselawson/cares/README.md

 # Social Cellular Automata Research Experiments (SCARE)

+Theory: Human evolution is based on the sharing of experiences (as "learned associations").

 Imagine a discrete grid populated by autonomous agents.
 This discrete grid is a universe that has the following entities in it:
 1. Plants.
 Seeds are harvested from plants
 2. One CA per grid; grids can be occupied by both a CA and a plant.